tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 acquire an exclusive lock on the column family.
-Each column family can register a custom key comparison function (memcmp, string, numeric, or user-defined) that determines sort order consistently across the entire system--memtable, SSTables, and iterators all use the same comparison logic.
+Each column family can register a custom key comparison function (memcmp, string, numeric, or user-defined) that determines sort order consistently across the entire system--memtable, SSTables, block indexes, and iterators all use the same comparison logic.
-The skip list's maximum level and probability parameters are configurable per column family, allowing tuning for specific workloads.
+The skip list's flush write buffer threshold, maximum level and probability parameters are configurable per column family, allowing tuning for specific workloads.
 When the memtable reaches a configurable size threshold, it becomes immutable and is queued for flushing while a new active memtable is created.
 The immutable memtable is